Contents of Article

 - Minimum power output (i.e. the lowest value)

-- Average power output (i.e. sum of all six values ÷ 6)
+- Average power output (i.e. the sum of all six values ÷ 6)

 This value represents the rate at which the power (W) declines in the participant’s performance.
 The lower the value the better the participant’s ability to maintain performance, and vice versa.
 Participants with high FI values may need to improve their anaerobic capacity and resistance to fatigue.

 - FI = (Maximum power – Minimum power) ÷ Total time for the 6 sprints

 This unit of measure allows for a somewhat fair comparison between participants of various weights and sizes.

 - RPP = peak power ÷ body weight